kizniche/Mycodo/mycodo-manual.md

 For *Duration Timers*, both the on duration and the off duration can be defined and the timer will be turned on and off for those durations until deactivated.

-For *Daily Timers*, the start hour:minute can be set to turn a specific relay on or off at the specific time of day.
+For *Daily Timers*, the start hour:minute can be set to turn a specific output on or off at the specific time of day.

 #### PWM Method